MatthewMueller/css/README.md

 # mako-css

-> A mako plugin for working with CSS.
-In addition to bundling the CSS together, it also handles
+> A mako plugin for working with CSS, using npm as a package manager.
+In addition to bundling the
-> copying the assets (such as images and fonts) as well.
+> CSS together, it also handles copying the assets (such as images and fonts) as well.

 [![npm version](https://img.shields.io/npm/v/mako-css.svg)](https://www.npmjs.com/package/mako-css)
 [![npm dependencies](https://img.shields.io/david/makojs/css.svg)](https://david-dm.org/makojs/css)